 If enlightenment sounds too far-fetched or overwhelming for you, just focus on walking on the path of peace.
 Put in sincere effort to practice silence, self-reflection and move inwards, to attain lasting inner peace.

-I recommend trying all the techniques and really experimenting in this area of self-healing before deciding whether or not you pursuing journaling as a regular healing modality.
+I recommend trying all the techniques and really experimenting in this area of self-healing before deciding whether or not you pursue journaling as a regular healing modality.
 At the end of the day, this is the basic work that goes into self-awareness and healing, and we need to genuinely put these ideas into practice.
 Like learning the rules of the football game and then playing it until we become a better player.

-No healing is linear, neither is it instantly gratifying.
-So, sincerely try one technique for atleast a week, and see how it makes you feel.
+Also remember that no healing is linear, neither is it instantly gratifying.
+So, sincerely try one technique for at least a week, and see how it makes you feel.

 If you feel the motivation to keep going on day 8, you’ll know it’s worth pursuing.
 But before the 8th day?
 Just plug away and put in the work, without judgement or opinion!